 - After setting up the shutdown agent, conduct a test for the forced stop of cluster nodes to make sure that the correct nodes can be forcibly stopped.
-For details of the test for the forced stop of cluster nodes, refer to "1.4 Test" in "PRIMECLUSTER Installation and Administration Guide." - $\ \, The \ contents \ of the \ SA_vmaws A sync Reset. cfg \ file \ and \ the \ rcsd. cfg \ file \ of \ all \ nodes \ should \ be \ identical. \ If \ not, \ a \ malfunction \ will \ occur.$ - 1.
-Set up the shutdown daemon.
+For details of the test for the forced stop of cluster nodes, refer to "1.4 Test" in "PRIMECLUSTER Installation and Administration Guide." - The contents of the SA\vmawsAsyncReset.cfg file and the rcsd.cfg file of all nodes should be identical.
+If not, a malfunction will occur.

+1. Set up the shutdown daemon.

-Create SA_vmawsAsyncReset.cfg with the following contents on all nodes in the cluster system.
+Create SA\vmawsAsyncReset.cfg with the following contents on all nodes in the cluster system.

-''' CFNameX,weight=weight,admIP=myadmIP:agent=SA_vmawsAsyncReset,timeout=timeout CFNameX,weight=weight,admIP=myadmIP:agent=SA_vmawsAsyncReset,timeout=timeout '''

-myadmIP : Specify the IP address of the administrative LAN used in the shutdown facility of the cluster host.

-Available IP addresses are $\ensuremath{\text{IPv4}}$.

-SA_vmawsAsyncReset : AWS CLI shutdown agent.

-timeout : Specify the timeout duration (seconds) of the AWS CLI shutdown agent.
+CFNameX,weight=weight,admIP=myadmIP:agent=SA\vmawsAsyncReset,timeout=timeout CFNameX,weight=weight,admIP=myadmIP:agent=SA\vmawsAsyncReset,timeout=timeout CFNameX : Specify the CF node name of the cluster host. weight : Specify the Weight of the SF node. myadmIP : Specify the IP address of the administrative LAN used in the shutdown facility of the cluster host.
+Available IP addresses are IPv4.
+When specifying a host name, make sure it is described in /etc/hosts.
+SA\vmawsAsyncReset : AWS CLI shutdown agent. timeout : Specify the timeout duration (seconds) of the AWS CLI shutdown agent.
 Specify 15 seconds.